menu

 These trends have forced IT departments across the board to change the way they work – or risk having their companies go out of business.

-In effect, today’s IT departments often consist of many distributed teams (either working on-the-premises or remotely, or in a mixed configuration), and they put a lot of emphasis on automating tasks, increasing and updating their knowledge, making data-based decisions, and achieving high levels of work efficiency.
+In effect, today’s IT departments often consist of many distributed teams (either working on-the-premises or remotely, or in a mixed configuration), and they put a lot of emphasis on automating tasks, increasing and updating their knowledge, creating a data-driven culture, and achieving high levels of work efficiency.

 That’s why IT departments have to embrace new and effective operating models as well as management concepts in order to be able to adapt as flawlessly as possible.